Bottle feeding problems

 If a baby's behavioral cues have been mistakenly interpreted as hunger, and therefore a feed offered, the baby will either take a small amount and refuse the rest or refuse to feed from the start.
 This can be confusing and frustrating for parents who at the time believed their baby was showing signs of hunger.
 If parents try to make their baby take the feed, the baby is likely to fuss.

-Without understanding how a baby's developmental stage will affect her behaviour, its easy and common for parents to misinterpret infant behavioral cues as a sign of hunger, when in reality the baby's behavior may have nothing to do with hunger.
+Without understanding how a baby's developmental stage will affect her behavior, its easy and common for parents to misinterpret infant behavioral cues as a sign of hunger, when in reality the baby's behavior may have nothing to do with hunger.

 Babies are in an oral stage of development.
 Most babies under the age of 6 months love to suck.
 A baby may want to suck when tired, bored, uncomfortable, upset, and simply for the pleasure of sucking.
 A baby's desire to suck for these reasons can be easily mistaken as hunger.